From tiny cool concepts, to scalable design system

 Company goals

-- More focus on the problem
+More focus on the problem Don't 'over' design Get grip on what's made

 Design system purpose

-- Create a universal design language
+Create a universal design language Sustainable building blocks

 Team goals

-- Pattern based design
+Pattern based design Uplift journeys Uplift Mijn Eneco

 Quality control in the Eneco design system